beyarkay/masters-thesis/src/05_results.md

 <!-- prettier-ignore-end -->

 One can see that both the balanced and unbalanced SVMs do fairly well by the strong diagonal through the plots.
+However, note that the SVMs with unbalanced class weights frequently mispredict observations belonging to class 50 as belonging to one of the other gesture classes (as can be seen by the strong row at the bottom of the plot).
+This type of misclassification leads to low recall, as the model is frequently failing to correctly predict correctly for class 50.

-However, note that the balanced class weight SVMs generally predict many non-50 classes as belonging to class 50 (as can be seen by the column on the far right of the plot).
+In a complementary manner, note that the balanced class weight SVMs generally predict many non-50 classes as belonging to class 50 (as can be seen by the column on the far right of the plot).
 This type of misclassification leads to low precision, as the model is over-predicting for all of the gesture classes.

-In a complementary manner, the SVMs with unbalanced class weights frequently mispredict observations belonging to class 50 as belonging to one of the other gesture classes (as can be seen by the strong row at the bottom of the plot).
-This type of misclassification leads to low recall, as the model is frequently failing to correctly predict correctly for class 50.

 Figure \ref{fig:05_in_depth_svm_prf1_plots_unbalanced} shows the per-class precision, recall, and $F_1$-score for balanced and unbalanced class weight SVMs.
-It is clear that the balanced SVMs have higher recall and that unbalanced SVMs have higher precision.
+It is clear that the balanced SVMs have higher recall and unbalanced SVMs have higher precision.

 <!-- prettier-ignore-start -->